duppidu/hefeiwiki/Hardware.md

 ## 3D-Printed Parts

 We use 3d-printed mounts to mount our hardware parts.
+The parts were designed in Autodesk Inventor (files in the end of the document)

 The Lasermount, IR-Sensormount were created by Ramon Däster and will not be explained here.